-[5] What other important issues should a co-inventor take into account?
+Key considerations for co-inventors: What other important issues should they take into account?

 A co-owned patent arises when two or more parties jointly create an invention and seek to obtain patent protection for it.
 The ownership of such patents can arise in two different ways: either an agreement may provide that the patent will be owned jointly by the parties, regardless of whether they were joint authors, joint inventors, or joint creators, or the parties may contribute jointly to the creation of the invention, making them joint authors, joint inventors, or joint creators.